vim-ctrlspace/vim-ctrlspace/README.md

 vice-versa.
 You will jump to the first one if you continue to move down after you reach the bottom of the list.
 Default value: `1`.

-### `g:ctrlspace_max_searches`

-The size of search history.
-Each tab has its own search history available through `Ctrl + p` and `Ctrl + n`.
-The search list size will not exceed the number given here.
-That means, the entries older than _n_ last searches will be removed.
-Default value: `100`.

 ### `g:ctrlspace_default_sort_order`

 The default sort order. `0` turns off sorting, `1` - the default sorting is